 Please be aware that all Warwick School District facilities and vehicles are being monitored by audio video surveillance devices.
 Recordings by camera will not be used on a routine basis as a means of spotting discipline problems.
 Building principals may use recordings to determine the appropriateness of student behavior.
 They are used for verification only if a bus/van driver needs assistance in sorting out the necessary facts.
 Recordings will be reviewed only by appropriate school personnel.
 Parents will not be given the opportunity to review them unless their child is involved in a violation and is receiving disciplinary action as a result of that infraction, and only if the recording was used to determine the violation.
 Drivers will not discuss the use of cameras and/or tapes with students, especially avoiding any conversation regarding the presence of a camera on the bus.
 Students are informed that all WSD buses and vans are equipped with audio video devices.
-The audio recording shall not be used as a basis for disciplinary situation requiring use of said recording is completed.
+The audio recording shall not be used as a basis for disciplining students.
+Recordings will be erased one week after the original taping or until a pending disciplinary situation requiring use of said recording is completed.
 No recording shall be used for any purpose other than those stated above.